Applications are for Fall 2021 are no longer being accepted. Check-back Spring 2022 for your next opportunity!

-The CELT Faculty Fellows Seminar is a semester-long opportunity for faculty who would like to reflect more deeply on their teaching.
+The CELT Faculty Fellows Seminar is a semester-long opportunity for faculty to reflect more deeply on their teaching.
 The Fellows meet for eight mornings throughout the fall semester with colleagues from across the University.
-The intent of the seminar is to create a learning community where faculty can reflect on effective teaching to enhance learning.
+The intent of the seminar is to create a learning community where faculty can explore effective teaching to enhance learning.
 The agenda for the program is largely formed by the needs of each group and facilitated by a teaching and learning professional.
-During the eight weeks, participants have the opportunity to have in-depth conversations about their teaching, read a common text, share best practices, observe each other in the classroom and give feedback, and research teaching and learning topics to share with each other.
-The interdisciplinary collegial relationships built during the seminar last beyond the program.
+During the eight weeks of the seminar, participants read a common text and engage in reflective conversations about their teaching and their students’ learning .
+They observe one other in the classroom and offer feedback.
+They share best practices and research learning topics to share with one other.
+The interdisciplinary collegial relationships built during the seminar often last far beyond the program.

 “I really valued hearing about teaching issues from faculty coming from such a wide range of teaching expertise, facing such different challenges, and from different departments and schools.”